Culture change

-Culture change is a term used in public policy making that emphasizes the influence of cultural capital on individual and community behavior.
+Culture change is a term used in public policy making and in workplaces that emphasizes the influence of cultural capital on individual and community behavior.
 It has been sometimes called repositioning of culture, which means the reconstruction of the cultural concept of a society.
 It places stress on the social and cultural capital determinants of decision making and the manner in which these interact with other factors like the availability of information or the financial incentives facing individuals to drive behavior.

 These cultural capital influences include the role of parenting, families and close associates; organizations such as schools and workplaces; communities and neighborhoods; and wider social influences such as the media.
 It is argued that this cultural capital manifests into specific values, attitudes or social norms which in turn guide the behavioral intentions that individuals adopt in regard to particular decisions or courses of action.
 These behavioral intentions interact with other factors driving behavior such as financial incentives, regulation and legislation, or levels of information, to drive actual behavior and ultimately feed back into underlying cultural capital.

 In general, cultural stereotypes present great resistance to change and to their own redefinition.
 Culture, often appears fixed to the observer at any one point in time because cultural mutations occur incrementally.
 Cultural change is a long-term process.
-Policymakers need to make a great effort to improve some basics aspects of a society’s cultural traits.
+Policymakers need to make a great effort to improve some basics aspects of a society's cultural traits.